leongkkevin/SonifyingSynesthesia/README.md

 - If the sound isn't working check our Audio Output in Max.
 - Check your port number and make sure it matches in both programs.
-- You may have changes the metronome to be too slow - mess around with the numbers.
+- You may have changed the metronome to be too slow - mess around with the numbers.
 - Make sure your input photo and its name in the code matches.
 - Any external files should go in the data folder.